 If it becomes necessary for a student to charge their Chromebook during the day, they must only use the designated area(s) for charging.
 During the school day, the study hall has a charging station available for students to charge their Chromebook if the need arises.

 You Don’t Know Until You Go!

-There are three vacation days in February (the 17th , 20th , and 24th ), which are excellent days for juniors and seniors to complete college visits or job shadowing experiences.
-If you plan on visiting a campus on President’s Day, call the institution first to ensure thatthey will be in session on that date.
+There are three vacation days in February (the 16th, 19th, and 23rd), which are excellent days for juniors and seniors to complete college visits or job shadowing experiences.
+If you plan on visiting a campus on President’s Day, call the institution first to ensure that they will be in session on that date.
 Start planning now!
 If you need assistance in setting up a visit or job shadowing experience, please contact Mr. Smith at email@example.com or via phone at 507.233.8685.

 Juniors, Seniors, and Parents

-There will be a Financial Aid/FAFSA Completion Night presentation by Amber Barcalow (Financial Wellness Trainer at MLC) held here at MVL on Wednesday, February 8, 2023 beginning at 6:00 p.m.
-Mark Bauer, the Financial Aid Director at MLC, will also be present.
+There will be a Financial Aid/FAFSA Completion Night presentation by JoElyn (Financial Wellness Coordinator at MLC) held here at MVL on Wednesday, February 7, 2024 beginning at 6:00 p.m.
 This in person presentation is for all college bound students and their families (not just MLC specific) and will focus on the types of Financial Aid, reading/dissecting award packages, and common barriers to completing the FAFSA.
 The presentation itself will last approximately 40 minutes, followed by a question and answer session.
 If senior students and families have not yet begun the FAFSA, there will be an opportunity to do so after the presentation for those who wish to complete it that night.
 Please reach out to Mr. Smith with any questions.
-If you could RSVP to firstname.lastname@example.org prior to Tuesday, February 7th it will ensure that space and logistics can be effectively planned.
+If you could RSVP to firstname.lastname@example.org prior to Tuesday, February 6th it will ensure that space and logistics can be effectively planned.